karinpatenge/asktom-spatial/2024/08_RasterAlgebra/scripts/04-get-started_with_georaster.md

 ### Define metadata and index

-   To properly work with the georerenced raster data, the spatial extent must be set based on the used coordinate system.
+   To properly work with the georerenced raster data, the spatial extent must be set based on the used coordinate reference system.

    ```sql
    -- Fetch SRID from the database
    select * from cs_srs where cs_name = 'NAD83 / California zone 3';
    ```

-   Check [epsg.io](https://epsg.io/26943) to get more details about the coordinate system.
+   Check [epsg.io](https://epsg.io/26943) to get more details about the coordinate reference system.
 You need details from the parameters to insert the SDO metadata for the spatial extent.

    ```sql
    -- Remove previously added metadata